 Fayetteville's summer Slow Street Program started in May of 2020 and has included areas of Wilson Park neighborhood, the Historic District, downtown and Dickson Street.
-The Fall 2020 are scheduled for weekend only and include streets around Walker Park in south Fayetteville for September and Betty Jo Drive in west Fayetteville for October.
+BikeNWA has collaborated with the the City o Fayetteville to continue to the slow streets program into the fall of 2020.
+Fall events are scheduled for weekends only and include streets around Walker Park in south Fayetteville for September and Betty Jo Drive in west Fayetteville for October.

 May 26th - August 26th 2020 (complete)

 Bike NWA Sunday Slow Streets - Summer program

 Bike NWA Weekend Slow Streets - Fall Program - S. Washington St

 September 2020 (complete)